Oracle cloud at customer

 5. Security Lists: These are virtual firewalls for your compute instances, allowing you to specify ingress and egress rules based on source and destination IP protocol, port, and source/destination port.

-6. Network Security Groups (NSGs): NSGs act as virtual firewalls for your VCN, allowing you to apply security rules to a select group of resources, providing more granular access control.
+6. Network Security Groups (NSGs): NSGs act as virtual firewalls for your VCN.
+They allow you to apply security rules to a select group of resources, providing more granular access control.

 7. Service Gateway: It provides a path for private network traffic between your VCN and services in Oracle’s public cloud.